Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has zero parameters, so schema coverage is 100%.
-The description adds value by explaining the usage context, which is sufficient for a parameterless tool.
+The input schema has zero parameters, so schema description coverage is 100%.
+Per guidelines, baseline is 4.
+The description adds no parameter info as none exist, but it clarifies the tool's behavior sufficiently.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.